Skip to main content

 While Carson's string of bigoted and head-scratching statements have received the most attention from the media, his fiscal plan deserve scrutiny, as it relies on pure fantasy.
 His policies include:

 However, Carson has not revealed where he would find trillions of dollars in cuts to balance the budget, which he would require himself to do through the Balanced Budget Amendment.
-Instead, Carson would balloon the deficit, which this year sunk to $435 billion, by $3 trillion.
+Instead, Carson would balloon the deficit, which this year sunk to $435 billion(link is external), by $3 trillion.

 But he offers no realistic plan to make up for the massive revenue shortfall resulting from his biblical tax policy.